Automattic/wp-calypso/packages/composite-checkout/README.md

 - `transactionStatus: string`.
 The current status of the transaction; one of 'not-started', 'complete', 'error', 'pending', 'redirecting', 'authorizing'.
 - `transactionError: string | null`.
 The most recent error message encountered by the transaction if its status is 'error'.
+- `transactionRedirectUrl: string | null`.
+The redirect url to use if the transaction status is 'redirecting'.
 - `transactionLastResponse: object | null`.
 The most recent full response object as returned by the transaction's endpoint and passed to `setTransactionAuthorizing`, `setTransactionRedirecting`, or `setTransactionComplete`.
 - `resetTransaction: () => void`.
 Function to change the transaction status to 'not-started'.
 - `setTransactionComplete: ( object ) => void`.
 Function to change the transaction status to 'complete' and save the response object in `transactionLastResponse`.